malevolentninja/Udacity/Javascript/Resume-Project/README.md

 A resume project work through with the udacity course.
 Involves creating an interactive map and using a mixture of vanilla javaScript and jQuery to add different sections.

+Brief : Read resume content from a JSON file and displays content.

 [Project Rubric](https://review.udacity.com/#!/rubrics/13/view).
 I will need to ensure my project work is inline with this.

 ### Getting Started